 Even though the narrative fails to make the subjective evolution of Asako deeply felt, this cannot be attributed to the performanceso of Erika Karate and Higashida which are great.
 Erika Karate succesfully exploits her kawaii appearance to bring the shy and innocent nature of her character touchingly and endearingly to the fore.
 Furthermore, she also succeeds in highlighting the inner-conflict Ryohei’s presence and, later in the narrative, Baku’s re-appearance causes.
 Higashida, for that matter, proves his versatility in acting by bringing the two different personalities believable to the fore (Acting-Note 1).

 Asako I & II is a rather unconventional love narrative and is as such not for everyone.
 Instead of delving into emotions, it is a narrative that has to be read at the surface level.
 Only at the surface level, the narrative is able to reveal itself as a subtle but purified tale of subjective realization – the speech-acts – and what communicates love – the signifiers of love.
-But unfortunately Hamaguchi forgets to infuse his narrative with the necessary sensible honest emotionality that would have made the message of the narrative so much more powerful.
-Nevertheless, while Asako I & II avoids cheap melodrama – and in this respect also various opportunities for heartfelt drama, the emotionally subdued finale is still able to ‘unsettle’ – evoke an rather annoying sadness – and touch the spectator in a sensible way.
-Asako I & II is far from perfect, but the narrative still breaths much needed fresh air into the rather stale genre of Japanese romance narrative.
+But unfortunately Hamaguchi forgets to infuse his narrative with some more honest emotionality that would have made the message of the narrative so much more powerful.
+While Asako I & II avoids cheap melodrama – and in this respect also moments for heartfelt drama, the emotionally subdued finale is still able to ‘unsettle’ – evoke a rather annoying sadness – and touch the spectator in a sensible way.
+Asako I & II is far from perfect, but this subtle narrative still breaths much needed fresh air into the rather stale genre of Japanese romance narrative.

 Narra-note 1: The repeated framing of Haruyo’s doubts concerning Baku in the opening moments of the narrative emphasizes his mysteriousness as well as acting as a lingering reminder of the possible sad fate her best friend awaits her.